 - You're Skitting Me has a series of sketches where a pair of teenagers treat their parents like they were teenagers.

-- A similar sketch involved the one white guy in the drama department of the Indian Broadcasting Corporation, trying to get white people portrayed as something other than stereotyped tourists and diplomats.
+- The one white guy in the drama department of the Indian Broadcasting Corporation tries to get white people portrayed as something other than stereotyped tourists and diplomats.
 "Why not a white shopkeeper?"

-- Another skit had an Indian family bemoaning their son saying he wants to be a doctor instead of a pop star, made even worse when they’re Accidentally Accurate about him being a heterosexual.
+- An Indian family bemoans their son saying he wants to be a doctor instead of a pop star, made even worse when they're coincidentally accurate about him being a heterosexual.

 - Against Me!'s video for "Thrash Unreal" features a group of well-dressed, respectable looking adults going to a party... which immediately devolves into a mosh pit when they get hammered off the wine.

 - In Acropolis Now, set in Ancient Greece, homosexuality is the norm and sex with girls is something only done for reproductive purposes.
 Straight characters are seen as a bit weird.

 - Used on the Martin Molloy radio show.
 After a news story about two pensioners who were arrested after an argument over a poker machine turned into a violent punch up, Mick Molloy launched into a spiel about how old people today had no respect for authority and how teenagers were sitting at home at night, too scared to go out because of the gangs of old people roaming the streets, and how what old people needed was another dose of national service.